Frisco purchases land for new park – how this could impact Frisco residents

 Highlights of the 390 Acre Deal

-• Plan unanimously approved by Frisco City council on 1/16/18
+• Plan unanimously approved by the Frisco City Council on 1/16/18

 • 240 acres to be used for green space, hiking & biking trails, and athletic fields/spaces including baseball, football, soccer, tennis, volleyball, lacrosse, and cricket